 A face-to-face or phone interview is where you will demonstrate your verbal communication skills.
 Are you comfortable talking with people in different types of settings?
 If you know this is not your strong point, be sure to prepare for the interview in advance.
 The more practice you have, the easier it will be to demonstrate how well you can communicate.

 And, as with any other skill set, your communication abilities are demonstrated by your professional history.
 In your application materials and your interview, you can draw attention to how your prior experiences exemplify your communication skills.

 Some jobs require different skills than others, so review the job posting to see what the employer is seeking in applicants.
 Then take the time to match your credentials to the job requirements, so you can show the employer you're a strong match for the job.

 Finally, as you scan the job posting, highlight the specific qualifications and skills mentioned there and then be sure to incorporate these keyword phrases into both your cover letter and your resume.

 Although doing this may seem like unoriginal “parroting” of the job listing’s language, many employers now utilize applicant tracking systems that are programmed to rank job applications based on the number of targeted keywords they incorporate.
 You’ll find lists of the most commonly searched resume keywords in the sections below.

 Review this list of in-demand communication skills you can highlight in your application materials and job interviews.

 1. Written Communication

-Writing well is a major component of professional presentation.
+Writing well is a major component of your professional presentation.
 Many people who cannot write well are very talented in many other ways, but people often mistake an inability to write well with a lack of intelligence.
-Poor writing not only makes exchanges of ideas and information less efficient, it also makes you look bad more quickly than almost anything else.
+Poor writing not only makes exchanges of ideas and information less efficient, but it also makes you look bad more quickly than almost anything else.
 Learning to write well has an important side effect; because clear, readable text is also well-organized, straightforward, and concise, learning to write also teaches you to speak and to think better.